joemanley201/joemanley201.github.io/recipes/tiramisu.md

 - Using both the cocoa powder and shaved chocolate gives a rich flavor
 - Bitter sweet chocolate shavings makes it not so sweet and a lot of people liked it better
+- Using ladyfingers instead of pound cake is much easier to arrange and give it a consistent flavor with every bite.

 ## Pictures